Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 i) enable machine that can learn from data, make prediction and solve tasking without explicit programming. ii)enhancing automation and decision making across various domains through pattern recognition and data-driven model.

-## why Machine learning getting so mush attention recently:
+## Why Machine learning getting so mush attention recently:

 1. The amount of data generation is increasing significantly and reduce the cost of sensors.
 1. The cost of storing this data has reduced significantly.